Photography Agreement for Real Estate Professionals

-What is not permitted is giving, selling, or otherwise releasing the photography to any other commercial entity not named below on this contract for the purpose of allowing that entity to use the photography for their own commercial use.
-If another entity wishes to use the photography for their own commercial use, they must obtain a license from MHP.
+Giving, selling, or otherwise releasing the photography to any other commercial entity not named below on this contract for the purpose of allowing that entity to use the photography for their own commercial gain is specifically not permitted.
+If another entity wishes to use the photography for their own commercial gain, they must obtain a license from MHP.

-The photo credit “Michael Brands (or other staff photographer) / Mountain Home Photo” shall accompany all photography when used in magazines, websites, or print media.
+The photo credit “Michael Brands (or other staff photographer) / Mountain Home Photo” shall accompany all photography when used in magazines, websites, or print media when possible.
 For in house publications, photo credit is strongly requested space permitting.

 Payment is due within 30 days of receipt and may be subject to a 3% monthly late fee.